4 Reasons You Should Never, Ever Own A Car

 You Get Stuck With Outdated Wheels

 With the average car loan now drawn out to over half a decade, one of the truly suckiest parts of buying a car is simply having to drive the same one for so long after you’re over it.
 Got promoted?
-Too bad, you’ve still got three years of payments on your Tercel.
+Too bad, you’ve still got six years of payments on your Tercel.
 Want to run that new nav app through your car’s interface?
 Hope it works with your plug-in lighter because that’s the only “tech” you’re rocking.

 So what’s the solution for all these classic ownership pitfalls?
 Turns out, it’s not owning a car at all.